 Sales tax and use taxes in New Mexico

 IRS Federal Taxes

-Single-member New Mexico LLC, by default, are taxed by the IRS as Sole Proprietorships.
-Multi-member New Mexico LLC, by default, are taxed by the IRS as partnerships.
-The above bulleted list refers to local and state taxes, and not federal taxes that you file with the IRS.
-Keep in mind that your New Mexcio LLCs income and losses “flow through” to Schedule C on your personal 1040 income tax return, along with other Schedules depending on how your income is derived.
-It is important to know whether your New Mexico LLC business is a Sole Proprietorship or not when forming a limited liability company (llc).
+Single-member New Mexico LLC, by default, is taxed by the IRS as Sole Proprietorships.
+Multi-member New Mexico LLC, by default, is taxed by the IRS as partnerships.
+The above-bulleted list refers to local and state taxes, and not federal taxes that you file with the IRS.
+Keep in mind that your New Mexico LLCs income and losses “flow-through” to Schedule C on your personal 1040 income tax return, along with other Schedules depending on how your income is derived.
+It is important to know whether your New Mexico LLC business is a Sole Proprietorship or not when forming a limited liability company (LLC).
 A business that receives income from activities or sources in New Mexico and must file a federal corporation income tax return or an equivalent return is subject to New Mexico Corporate Income Tax.

 New Mexico Secretary of State